fbaranowski/match_alert/README.md

 # Match Alert
 This project contains football leagues' tables, results and fixtures as well as specific team's results and fixtures from included leagues.
-It is also possible to create profile and add leagues/teams to favourites
+It is also possible to create profile and add leagues/teams to favourites.

+The application scrapes all the required information periodically using Celery queues and saves them in the database.

 ## Tech Stack